RenderKit/embree/doc/src/api/rtcCollide.md

 For every pair of intersecting primitives that intersect each other, the callback function (`callback` argument) is called.
-Any other computation the user may wish to do and be done through that interface.
+Any other computation the user may wish to do can be done through that interface.
 The user will be provided with the primID's and geomID's of the intersecting pairs.
-For scenes entirely composed of triangle geometries the intersection will be of the triangles themselves.
-For user geometries, the leaf node bounding volumes.
+Currently, only scene entirely composed of user geometries are supported.
+The primID will be the ID of the leaf node bounding volume.
 The `userPtr` argument can be used to input geometry data of the scene or output results of the intersection query.

 #### SUPPORTED PRIMITIVES

-Currently, the only types supported are triangles (see [RTC_GEOMETRY_TYPE_TRIANGLE]) and user geometries (see [RTC_GEOMETRY_TYPE_USER]).
+Currently, the only supported type is the user geometry type (see [RTC_GEOMETRY_TYPE_USER]).

 #### EXIT STATUS